2012 Washington Redskins season: Week 15

 Following the overtime win against the Ravens, the Redskins traveled to Cleveland Browns Stadium to take on the Cleveland Browns in hopes to gain their first five-game win streak since 2005.

 The game started slowly for the Redskins, behind rookie quarterback Kirk Cousins, filling in for fellow rookie Robert Griffin III, who sprained his LCL the week prior.
-After a series of punts, Cousins threw a pass over the middle that was intercepted by T. J. Ward and returned to the Washington 5.
+After a series of punts, Cousins threw a pass over the middle that was intercepted by T. J. Ward and returned to the Redskins' 5-yard line.
 Cleveland then used their first-round rookie, Trent Richardson to punch it in and take a 7–0 lead.
 However, Cousins was able to settle in after this, as he fired a pass to Leonard Hankerson for a 54-yard score to even the game at 7 apiece.

 In the second, both teams continued to exchange possessions, and eventually scores, in a tit-for-tat manner, as Kai Forbath connected from 44 yards out to give Washington a 10–7 lead.
 Cleveland, however would respond with another Richardson touchdown, to take a 14–10 lead at halftime.

-In the third, Cleveland got the ball first, but Brandon Weeden threw an interception to Redskins linebacker Rob Jackson, and Washington quickly converted, as running back Alfred Morris scored from 3 yards out to put Washington back on top 17–14.
+In the third, Cleveland got the ball first, but Brandon Weeden threw an interception to Redskin linebacker Rob Jackson, and Washington quickly converted, as running back Alfred Morris scored from 3 yards out to put Washington back on top 17–14.
 Following a Cleveland punt, Washington drove down the field again, and Cousins again found Hankerson, this time from two yards away, and Washington took a 24–14 lead.

 In the fourth, Washington capitalized on a second Weeden interception, this time by London Fletcher, and capped off the drive with an Evan Royster 4-yard touchdown run to take a 31–14 lead.
 However, Cleveland would not surrender, as Weeden found wide receiver Travis Benjamin for a 69-yard strike, and got back into the game at 31–21.
-Not to be outdone, Cousins led a clock-chewing, 5 minute drive that culminated with Morris' 2nd Touchdown run of the day, this time from 8 yards out, to effectively put the game away, taking a 38–21 lead.
+Not to be outdone, Cousins led a clock-chewing, 5 minute drive that culminated with Morris' 2nd touchdown run of the day, this time from 8 yards out, to effectively put the game away, taking a 38–21 lead.
 Cleveland tried to answer, but went four and out, and Washington was able to run out the clock.

-With the win, the Redskins advance to 8–6 which guarantees them to end the season at .500 for the first time since 2008.
+With the win, the Redskins advance to 8–6 which guaranteed them to end the season at .500 for the first time since 2008.
 Additionally, the win was their fifth consecutive win, their longest streak since Weeks 13–17 of the 2005 season.
-Most importantly, however, the New York Giants' 34–0 loss to the Atlanta Falcons put Washington in first place in the NFC East, meaning, if they win their final two games, they will be division champions for the first time since 1999.
+Most importantly, however, the New York Giants' 34–0 loss to the Atlanta Falcons put Washington in first place in the NFC East, meaning, if they won their final two games, they would be NFC East champions for the first time since 1999.